djccarew/watson-dojo-pm-tester/README.md

 ### 1. Create an IBM Cloud API key

 To use the Watson Machine Learning service programmatically we'll need an API key.
-Even though this isn't used later on, let's create one now.
+Even though this isn't used until later on, let's create one now.

 Navigate to <https://cloud.ibm.com/iam/apikeys> and choose to create a new API key.